Thomas Fyshe Palmer: Early life and education

-Thomas Fyshe Palme was born in 1747 in Ickwell, Bedfordshire, England, the son of Henry Fyshe who assumed the added name of Palmer because of an inheritance, and Elizabeth, daughter of James Ingram of Barnet.
+Thomas Fyshe Palmer was born in 1747 in Ickwell, Bedfordshire, England, the son of Henry Fyshe, who assumed the added name of Palmer because of an inheritance, and Elizabeth, the daughter of James Ingram of Barnet.

-Palmer was educated at Eton College and Queens' College, Cambridge from 1765, with the purpose of taking holy orders in the Church of England.
+Palmer was educated at Eton College and Queens' College, Cambridge from 1765 with the purpose of taking holy orders in the Church of England.
 He graduated B.A. in 1769, M.A. in 1772, and BD in 1781.
-He obtained a fellowship of Queens' in 1781, and officiated for a year as curate at Leatherhead, Surrey.
-While at Leatherhead he was introduced to Samuel Johnson, and dined with him in London; but he had become disillusioned with some aspects of the Church of England.
+He obtained a fellowship of Queens' in 1781 and officiated for a year as curate at Leatherhead, Surrey.
+While at Leatherhead, he was introduced to Samuel Johnson and dined with him in London; but he had become disillusioned with some aspects of the Church of England.

 Unitarian

-Palmer then read in Joseph Priestley's works, and became a Unitarian.
-For the next ten years Palmer preached Unitarianism to congregations in Dundee and other Scottish towns.
+Palmer then read in Joseph Priestley's works and became a Unitarian.
+For the next ten years, Palmer preached Unitarianism to congregations in Dundee and other Scottish towns.
 A Unitarian society had been founded by William Christie, a merchant, at Montrose, and Palmer offered his services as a preacher (14 July 1783).
-In November 1783 Palmer reached Montrose, and remained as Christie's colleague till May 1785.
+In November 1783, Palmer reached Montrose and remained as Christie's colleague till May 1785.
 He then moved to Dundee to become pastor of a new Unitarian society there, and he founded a Unitarian church.
-He preached also in Edinburgh, Glasgow, Arbroath, and Forfar, and formed further Unitarian societies.
-In 1789 he took temporary charge of the society at Newcastle.
-In 1792 his sermons in Edinburgh attracted attention, and pamphlets were published in refutation of his doctrines.
+He preached also in Edinburgh, Glasgow, Arbroath and Forfar and formed further Unitarian societies.
+In 1789, he took temporary charge of the society at Newcastle.
+In 1792, his sermons in Edinburgh attracted attention, and pamphlets were published in refutation of his doctrines.